blakeembrey/highlighter/README.md

 ### Basic Usage

-**Highlighter** can be used programmatically, by passsing in the source string and the source language.
+**Highlighter** can be used programmatically, by passing in the source string and the source language.

 ```js
 highlight('var foo = "bar";', 'javascript'); //=> '<span class="hljs-keyword">var</span> foo = <span class="hljs-string">"bar"</span>'